The role of a scheme manager

 A scheme manager fills the same role that a strata manager would fill for a strata titles scheme under the Strata Titles Act 1985.
 However, many community scheme managers will have broader functions due to the tiered nature of community titles schemes, where they will need to interact with other schemes that belong or are related to the scheme they manage.

-Scheme managers will manage the day to day functions of their community titles scheme, in line with the scheme’s management contract and the provisions of the Act.
+Scheme managers manage the day to day functions of their community titles scheme, in line with the scheme’s management contract and the provisions of the Act.

 On this page: